pat-schmitt/goodbye_glaciers/_pages/regions.md

 ---
 # !!!Work in Progress!!!

-# Region page
+# Global and regional glacier projections

 <div style="display: flex; align-items: flex-start; flex-wrap: wrap;">
   <!-- Text on the left side -->
   <div style="flex: 1; margin-right: 20px; min-width: 300px;">
-    <p>Although many glaciers in the Alps are projected to vanish in the near future, even under +1.5°C global warming, for glaciers globally, every degree of warming matters.
-Select different regional projections to explore how much we can reduce glacier mass loss regionally by limiting global warming to +1.5°C:</p>
+<p> Discover global and regional projections for the over 200,000 mountain glaciers (all glaciers excluding the Greenland and Antarctic ice sheets).
+Many glaciers in the Alps (Central Europe) are expected to disappear soon, even under +1.5°C global warming.
+However, for glaciers worldwide, every degree of warming makes a difference. </p>

+ <p> Explore the regional projections to see how limiting global warming to +1.5°C can help reduce glacier volume loss: </p>
   </div>

   <!-- Image on the right side -->